sensebox/books-v2/en/komponenten/zubehoer/solar-panel.md

-# Solar panel {#head}
+# Solar Panel Set{#head}

+The whole set can be ordered [here](https://sensebox.shop/product/solar-set).

+## Solar Panel
 <div class="description">
 The solar panel, produced and distributed by Villageboom, is one of the new components in the senseBox-universe.
-With its 34x23,5cm panel kann you can operate your station whereever you want, as long the sun is shining.
+With its 34x23,5cm panel you can operate your station wherever you want, as long the sun is shining.
 </div>
 <div class="line">
     <br>